M1cha/archlinux-ostree/README.md

 Additionally, I like the readonly nature since my system tends to get filled with untracked files when I'm not using ostree.

-I though about using NixOS.
+I thought about using NixOS.
 Conceptionally, it looks really good but I want to keep using arch and the AUR for now.
 I might consider switching in future.

 ## First deployment

-Install an ostree based distro, so you don't have to setup partition tables and bootloader yourself.
+Install an ostree based distro, so you don't have to setup partition tables and bootloaders yourself.
 I choose Fedora Kinoite because it uses btrfs and has an installer that allows setting up full disk encryption.

 If you want, you can delete the fedora OS from the ostree repo after the